 1C10.XX Position to Velocity Worksheet

 A large scale ticker-tape demonstration.
-The prof walks across the lecture hall with a flashing and buzzing helmet on his head whilst marking position.
-Note: this demonstration has been designed for theatre B9200.
-It has been done in a smaller theatre but this description will assume B9200.
+The instructor walks across the lecture hall with a flashing and buzzing helmet on his head whilst marking position.

 - Helmet with flasher